We Have The Credentials

 Inclusant’s founder and principal consultant anupama jain specializes in cross-sector diversity and inclusion education, with an emphasis on community building, cultural competency, global awareness, and social justice.

-She earned a PhD in literary and cultural studies from the University of Wisconsin-Madison in 2001, after which anu spent more than a decade in higher education conducting original research, teaching varied topics, and supporting diversity initiatives.
+She earned her undergraduate degree at Bryn Mawr College and a PhD in literary and cultural studies from the University of Wisconsin-Madison, after which anu spent more than a decade in higher education conducting original research, teaching varied topics, and supporting diversity initiatives.

 Since 2011, anu has focused on collaborative community organizing and public humanities initiatives in Pittsburgh, partnering with diverse local groups and designing original programming such as Color Me Pgh, Scholars at Large, 12×12: Connecting Pittsburgh to the World.